carpentries/amy/docs/users_guide/community_index.md

 * Email address (Primary email address, used for communication and as a login.)
 * Secondary email address (This is an optional, secondary email address we can use to contact you.)
 * Gender (options include *Prefer not to say*, *Female*, *Gender variant*, *Male*, *Other*)
-* Country
-* Airport (Airports are used as approximate geographic identifiers for our instructors.
-Instructors can self-select the airport closest to them or the airport they most frequently use.
-If your aiport is not in the drop down, please contact <team@carpentries.org> so we can add it in.)
+* Airport  (Required field.
+Airports are used as approximate geographic identifiers for our instructors.
+Instructors can self-select the airport closest to them or the airport they most frequently use.)
+* Country (derived from Airport; can be overridden)
+* Timezone (derived from Airport; can be overridden)
 * Affiliation
 * GitHub username
 * Twitter username